ArjunTheAnalyst/PYTHON_AUTOMATED_TRANSACTION_REPORT_GENERATOR/README.md

 • Compliance reporting
 • Operational insights

-Manually splitting and formatting these reports is:
+Manually splitting and formatting these reports is: <br>
 • ⏱️ Time-consuming
 • ❌ Error-prone
 • 📉 Not scalable for high-volume datasets